Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 The partition key of the EventHubs event is available in the Kafka record headers, the protocol specific key being "x-opt-partition-key" in the header.

-By design, we don't promote the Kafka message key to be the Event Hubs partition key and nor the reverse because with the same value, the Kafka client and the Event Hub client likely send the message to two different partitions.
+By design, we don't promote the Kafka message key to be the Event Hubs partition key nor the reverse because with the same value, the Kafka client and the Event Hub client likely send the message to two different partitions.
 It might cause some confusion if we set the value in the cross-protocol communication case.
 Exposing the properties with a protocol specific key to the other protocol client should be good enough.

 ## Troubleshoot EventProcessorClient issues

 ### 412 precondition failures when checkpointing

-412 precondition errors occur when the customer tries to perform checkpointing but the local version of the checkpoint is outdated.
-This occurs when partition ownership is stolen by another instance.
+412 precondition errors occur when the client tries to take or renew ownership of a partition, but the local version of the checkpoint is outdated.
+This occurs when another processor instance steals partition ownership.
 See [Partition ownership changes a lot](#partition-ownership-changes-a-lot) for more information.

 ### Partition ownership changes a lot

+Ownership changes can happen due to several reasons.
+When the number of EventProcessorClient instances change (i.e. added or removed), the running instances try to load-balance partitions between themselves.
-This can occur in situations where the network latency is high between storage and the client and ownership is lost to another processor instance because the `PartitionOwnershipExpirationInterval` has elapsed.
-Each load balancing interval, the EventProcessorClient looks for ownership records where the expiration interval has elapsed.
+When the network latency is high between the storage account and the client and ownership is lost to another processor instance because the `PartitionOwnershipExpirationInterval` has elapsed.
+The EventProcessorClient looks for ownership records where the expiration interval has elapsed at each load balancing interval.
 If it has, it believes no one is currently processing that partition, so it will take ownership of it and start processing events from the last checkpoint.
 In this scenario, it is possible to process events more than once.
 One way to mitigate this is to increase `LoadBalancingUpdateInterval` and increase `PartitionOwnershipExpirationInterval`.

 ### "...current receiver 'nil' with epoch '0' is getting disconnected"

-This error is expected when load balancing occurs.
-Load balancing is indeed an ongoing process.
-When using the BlobCheckpointStore with your consumer, every ~30 seconds (by default) the consumer will check to see which consumers have a claim for each partition, then run some logic to determine whether it needs to 'steal' a partition from another consumer.
-The service side mechanism used to 'steal' partitions is [Epoch][Epoch].

-The full error message looks something like:
+The entire error message looks something like this:

 > New receiver 'nil' with higher epoch of '0' is created hence current receiver 'nil' with epoch '0'
 > is getting disconnected.
 If you are recreating the receiver, make sure a higher epoch is used.
 > TrackingId:<GUID>, SystemTracker:<NAMESPACE>:eventhub:<EVENT_HUB_NAME>|<CONSUMER_GROUP>,
 > Timestamp:2022-01-01T12:00:00}"}

+This error is expected when load balancing occurs after EventProcessorClient instances are added or removed.
+Load balancing is an ongoing process.
+When using the BlobCheckpointStore with your consumer, every ~30 seconds (by default), the consumer will check to see which consumers have a claim for each partition, then run some logic to determine whether it needs to 'steal' a partition from another consumer.
+The service side mechanism used to 'steal' partitions is [Epoch][Epoch].

+However, if no instances are being added or removed, there is an underlying issue that should be addressed.
+See [Partition ownership changes a lot](#partition-ownership-changes-a-lot) for additional information.

 ### High CPU usage

-* Usually because too many partitions are owned.
-* Recommend no more than 3 partitions to every 1 CPU core; better to start with 1.5 partitions to each core and test increasing
+High CPU usage is usually because an instance owns too many partitions.
+We recommend no more than three partitions for every 1 CPU core; better to start with 1.5 partitions for each CPU core and test increasing the number of partitions owned.

 ### Processor client stops receiving

-Often this is not enough information to determine why the exception occurred.
-For the team to determine the cause, we need to ask for the following information:
+Customers often run the processor client for days on end.
+Sometimes, they notice that EventProcessorClient is not processing one or more partitions.
+Usually, this is not enough information to determine why the exception occurred.
+The EventProcessorClient stopping is the symptom of an underlying cause (i.e. race condition) that occurred while trying to recover from a transient error.
+For the team to determine the reason, we need to ask for the following details:

 * Event Hub environment
   * How many partitions?
 * EventProcessorClient environment
-  * What are the specs of the machine(s) processing your Event Hub?
+  * What is the machine(s) specs processing your Event Hub?
   * How many instances are running?
 * Repro code and steps
-  * This is important as many times we cannot reproduce the issue in our own environment.
+  * This is important as we often cannot reproduce the issue in our environment.
 * Logs.
 We need DEBUG logs, but if that is not possible, INFO at least.
 Error and warning level logs do not provide enough information.
-Timespan of at least +/- 10 minutes from when the issue occurred.
+The period of at least +/- 10 minutes from when the issue occurred.

 ### Migrate from legacy to new client library

-The [migration guide][MigrationGuide] includes steps on how to migrate from the legacy client, and includes how to migrate checkpoints.
+The [migration guide][MigrationGuide] includes steps on migrating from the legacy client and migrating legacy checkpoints.

 ## Get additional help